 Use Control Center to adjust the volume.
 When iPhone is locked or when you're using another app, swipe up from the bottom edge of the screen to open Control Center.

 You can also use either volume button to take a picture or record a video.
-See Take photos and videos on page 94.
+See Take photos and videos.

 Ring/Silent switch